Sophie Delezio

 Sophie Joy Martin Delezio (born 3 April 2001) is an Australian woman who was injured in two serious traffic crashes when she was young.

-She first gained media attention in 2003, when she was badly injured when a car crashed into her day care centre.
-She suffered third-degree burns to 85% of her body and was hospitalised for almost a year, where she lost both feet, a number of fingers, and an ear.
-She was involved in a second serious car crash in 2006.
+She first gained media attention in December 2003, at 2.5 years old when she was badly injured when a car crashed into her day care centre.
+She suffered third-degree burns to 85% of her body and was hospitalised for almost a year, where she lost both legs from below the knee, her right hand, and an ear.
+She was involved in a second serious car crash in 2006 at the age of 5.

 Her family has become major fundraisers and activists for victims who suffer conditions like Sophie's, and have also assisted in fundraising for The Children's Hospital at Westmead.

 Family

 Delezio is the first daughter of Ron Delezio and Carolyn Martin and the younger sister of Mitchell Delezio and half-sister of Catherine Delezio and John Delezio.
+She is one of the grand daughters of Dr. Allan Martin, a long active TV producer and senior athlete.